-1 Which include all of the voting rights by virtue of the Contribution Shares.
-According to the Contribution Agreement (as defined in Note 33C(4) to the Financial Statements), Azrieli Holdings granted Azrieli Foundation Israel, by way of contribution without consideration, 6,902,000 ordinary shares of the Company of par value NIS 0.1 each, which constitute approx. 5.69% of the Company's issued capital (the "Contribution Shares").
+Which include all of the voting rights by virtue of the Contribution Shares.
+According to the Contribution Agreement (as defined in Note 32C(4) to the Financial Statements), Azrieli Holdings granted Azrieli Foundation Israel, by way of contribution without consideration, 6,902,000 ordinary shares of the Company of par value NIS 0.1 each, which constitute ~5.69% of the Company's issued capital (the "Contribution Shares").

-As the Company has been informed, on 13 April 2015, shares of Mr. David Azrieli OBM in Azrieli Holdings and in David Holding Corporation were distributed from his estate.
-Following such distribution, each one of Sharon Azrieli, Naomi Azrieli and Danna Azrieli, holds, directly and through David Holding Corporation, approx. 28.02% of the capital rights in Azrieli Holdings and approx. 33.13% of the voting rights in Azrieli Holdings, and together they hold approx. 84.06% of the capital rights in Azrieli Holdings and approx. 99.39% of the voting rights therein.
+of the capital rights in Azrieli Holdings and approx. 33.13% of the voting rights in Azrieli Holdings, and together they hold approx. 84.06% of the capital rights in Azrieli Holdings and approx. 99.39% of the voting rights therein.
 The remainder of Azrieli Holdings' shares are mainly held by the Azrieli Foundation of Canada (an interested party in the Company), which, following the distribution of the estate, holds (indirectly, through a holding of shares of David Holding Corporation) 15.93% of Azrieli Holdings' shares, with no voting rights (which holding indirectly constitutes a holding of approx. 8.86% of the capital rights of the Company), in addition to and separately from its direct holding of 8.55% of the capital and voting rights in the Company.